dymaczew/microservices-workshop/Deploying microservice for database integration.md

 9. Review default build script and click `Save`
 10. Run the stage to verify the configuration.

-The image build process takes some time (~15 minuts?) - you may continue with defining next stages of the pipeline and see the result later.
+The image build process takes some time (~10 minutes) - you may continue with defining next stages of the pipeline and see the result later.

 If the Build phase is successful you should have one image stored in your registry.
 Go to Apps, Containers and click `Create Containers`
 Wait unlil the page shows custom images pulled from user registry (there is a running circle in the top right corner).
 When it's gone you should see your image available on the bottom of the screen